Balcony & Container Gardening

 Do vertical planters dry out quickly?

 They can, especially in sun and wind.
-Check pockets individually.
+Top pockets often dry faster than lower pockets.

 Are lightweight planters safe on balconies?

-Keep setups modest, stable and appropriate for your own building.
+They can be, but keep the setup modest, stable and suitable for your own building.
 This guide does not give structural advice.

 Next step